U.S. News Rankings

 |School mission and unique qualities (as provided by the school):|

 The mission of Culver-Stockton College is to provide students of promise a superb education within an active learning community founded upon integrity and the best values of faith and the human spirit.
-Culver-Stockton College accomplishes this mission as a learning-centered community commited to freedom of inquiry, excellence in teaching, and its heritage as a Midwestern college in convenant with the Christian Church (Disciples of Christ).
-The College emphasizes in its academic programs a solid liberal arts foundation; a rigorous, challenging curriculum; teaching excellence; effective advising; close faculty-student interaction; and early access to enriching experiences.
-The student's academic experience is a blend of traditional coursework and experiential opportunities on an academic calendar that reserves three weeks every semester to focus on one in-depth course or experience such as travel abroad, internships, clinical rotation, or other hands-on learning.
+The College accomplishes this mission as a learning-centered community committed to freedom of inquiry, excellence in teaching, and its heritage as a Midwestern college in covenant with the Christian Church (Disciples of Christ).
+Culver-Stockton College emphasizes a rigorous, challenging curriculum in both liberal arts and pre-professional programs; teaching excellence; effective advising; close faculty-student interaction; and early access to enriching experiences.
+The academic program features a blend of interactive classroom learning and experiential opportunities on a distinctive "12-3" calendar.
+During twelve weeks of the semester, students take an average of three or four active-learning courses; for the remaining three weeks, students focus on one in-depth course or experience, such as travel study, internship, clinical rotation, leadership development, or other hands-on learning.

 |School type||private, coed college|